Friends Without a Border: Awards

 In 2007, Kenro Izu, founder of Friends Without A Border, was awarded the Pacesetter Award from New York Hospital Queens, the highest award presented by the medical center.
 Kenro was honored at NYHQ's "A Spring Night Gala" for his leadership and humanitarian efforts to heal, nurture, and protect innocent life in Cambodia.
-Also in 2007, Kenro was the recipient of the Honorary Visionary Award by the Lucie Awards.
+Also in 2007, Izu was the recipient of the Honorary Visionary Award by the Lucie Awards.

-In 2014, Kenro was named the World of Children Award Health Honoree.
+In 2014, Izu was named the World of Children Award Health Honoree.
 The World of Children Award, which has been called the "Nobel Prize for Child Advocates," is the only global recognition honoring individuals for serving vulnerable children worldwide.
-Kenro and Friends Without A Border were recognized at the World of Children Award Ceremony in November 2014.
+Izu and Friends Without A Border were recognized at the World of Children Award Ceremony in November 2014.

 In 2015, Friends Without A Border presented its highest honor, the Healing Asia Award, to Pencils of Promise for their work in Luang Prabang, Laos.
 CEO of Pencils of Promise, Michael Dougherty, accepted the speech on the organization's behalf.
 Also presented at the Annual Gala is the Best Friend of Friends Award, commemorating those who have dedicated their time, talent, and spirit to Friends over the course of many years.